“She made me forget I was in care”

 An Independent Visitor (IV) is a volunteer who befriends and visits a child or young person living in the care of the local authority.
 The service is also provided to those who have left care up to the age of 21.

 Independent Visitors are hugely valued by the young people as they are often the only person involved in their lives that are not paid to be there.
-In Leeds we currently have 63 children and young people awaiting an Independent Visitor.
+In Leeds we continually have a waiting list of children and young people, with further referrals being received regularly.